 Get a very fast theme if using a page builder

-However, most WordPress sites don’t come with a way to limit which scripts get loaded where out-of-the-box.
+When building a page with a tool like Elementor, the page builder brings many additional assets and scripts with it, too.
+However, most WordPress sites do not come with an out-of-the-box way to limit which scripts get loaded where.
 This means that regardless of whether the assets are shown, they might still be loaded by the browser.

 Do not change your theme too often